May 9, 2013

-- Contracts involving acceptance/processing of credit card transactions
+- PCI (Payment Card Industry) acceptance/processing of credit card transactions

-- Contracts involving design, creation, maintenance, support, and/or hosting of any website/webpage
+- Design, creation, maintenance, support, and/or hosting of any website/webpage

-- Contracts involving personally identifiable information (PII) or personal health information (PHI) - does not include Health System Agreements which are managed by HSIS
+- Personally identifiable information (PII) or personal health information (PHI) - does not include Health System Agreements which are managed by HSIS

 - For most agreements the following two addendums will be added during the routing process.
 You can provide those addendums to your vendor in advance for their review and acceptance/signature prior to routing at UAB and include them in the routing packet.